ThinkR-open/gitdown/README.md

 repo <- fake_repo()
 ```

-Get commits with issues mentionned.
+Get commits with issues mentioned.
 The searched pattern is a `#`
 followed by at least one number: `"#[[:digit:]]+"`.
 Variable
 `pattern.content` lists patterns found in the commit messages.